 There is one type of person that will benefit more from using an outside escrow account service.
 If you cannot trust yourself with the money you’re saving to settle your unpaid bills (even though you can withdraw funds from your escrow account anytime), the separation from being able to hit the ATM, or write a check, can make a difference.

-There are benefits to using a separate account to pay your settlement agreements.
+There are benefits to using a separate account to pay collectors (settlement agreements).
 Some of the benefits are hard to overlook, and some are just not as critical of a concern as they once were.
 Some of these benefits are:

 - The money is not mingled with funds used for regular living expenses.
 The tendency for most people will be to leave money in this separate account untouched except for its intended purpose – funding settlements.